deepworks-net/github.toolkit/docs/index.md

-# Deepworks Core GitHub Repository
+# GitHub Toolkit

-This repository contains a collection of reusable GitHub Actions workflows.
-These workflows are designed to standardize common CI/CD tasks across Deepworks repositories.
+This repository contains a comprehensive toolkit for GitHub Actions automation, featuring a sophisticated FCM (Formal Conceptual Model) bridge system that generates actions from conceptual definitions.
+The toolkit provides standardized approaches for git operations, version management, and release automation.

+## Getting Started

+For a comprehensive understanding of the toolkit architecture and components:

+- **[Understanding Actions](guides/understanding-actions.md)** - Learn about Core and Composite Actions
+- **[Understanding Workflows](guides/understanding-workflows.md)** - How workflows orchestrate actions
+- **[Understanding FCM Bridge](guides/understanding-fcm-bridge.md)** - The generation system behind actions
+- **[Testing Framework](guides/testing-framework.md)** - Comprehensive testing patterns and requirements

 ## Available Workflows